-The application form offers the opportunity to submit an application for either a site-specific or a non site-specific CPA.
+The application form offers the opportunity to submit an application for either a site-specific or a non sitespecific CPA.
 After the initial project and applicant information (applicable to either type of CPA) is completed, an applicant is directed by sequential Block to complete the required information.

-Block 1 requires location, designation and area details for a site-specific CPA.
+Block 1 is self-explanatory, requiring location and designation details for a site-specific CPA.

-Block 2 requires an applicant to propose non site-specific amendment language.
-A non site-specific CPA proposes changes to the text of the Plan.
+Block 2 requires an applicant to propose non site-specific amendment text.
+This type of CPA is typically used to propose changes to the text of the Plan.

-An applicant is then asked in Block 3 (for either type of CPA) to describe support, reasoning or background information addressing why an amendment is being proposed.
+Block 3 (for either type of CPA) asks an applicant to address why an amendment is being proposed, describing support for, reasoning or background information.

 The final application block is divided into two sections.
-Block 4a (for either type of CPA) requires the applicant to describe consistency with all relevant Threshold Review decision criteria.
-See page five of this Guide for these criteria; they can also be found in LUC 20.30I.140.
-This block allows the applicant to state their case for including the proposal in the annual work program using the same Decision Criteria that the staff will use to make its recommendation to the Planning Commission.
+Block 4a (for either type of CPA) requires the applicant to describe consistency with Threshold Review decision criteria.
+See page 5 of this Guide for these criteria; they can also be found in LUC 20.30I.140.
+This block allows the applicant to state a case for including the proposal in the annual work program using the same Decision Criteria that the staff will use to make its recommendation to the Planning Commission.

-If a proposed amendment is added to the annual CPA work program for Final Review by Council action, applicants will then be asked by staff to respond to the Final Review Decision Criteria.
-These criteria can be found on page five of this Guide; they can also be found in LUC 20.30I.150.
+If a proposed amendment is added to the annual CPA work program for Final Review, applicants will then be asked by staff to respond to the Final Review Decision Criteria.
+These criteria can be found on page 5 of this Guide; they can also be found in LUC 20.30I.150.